0xless/less_on_sec/content/posts/rfid.md

 In this demo only HID Prox and em410x tags are examined, but it's possible to clone and work with many more of these tags.

-Since it's possible to emulate cards knowing the ID only, we can clone some RFID LF cards "by sight" simply reading the ID printed to the device body.
+Since it's possible to emulate cards knowing the ID, we can clone some RFID LF cards "by sight" simply reading the ID printed to the device body.
-This completely removes the limit of having to read the card.
+This completely removes the limit of having to read the card with a specialized tool.

 At this point you might be wondering if it's THAT easy to clone a tag in the real world, the answer is no. That's for a simple reason, the tag is passive and if we use the standard antennas provided with whichever device, the reading range is limited to a few centimeters.